jeekkd/cleanup-gentoo/README.md

 Purpose
 =====

+Cleanup your Gentoo system, files accumulate in /usr/portage/distfiles, /usr/portage/packages, browser caches add up, use the /boot, kernel sources, kernel module, cleaning menus to reclaim space from used kernels and sources.

-The purpose of this script is to just be a simple script to run after uninstalling packages to clean the dependencies or wanting to clean portages leftovers from previous emerges.
-There is a couple extra handy things like emptying the trash, cleaning /var/tmp and /tmp, checks the system for compliance with Gentoo Linux Security Advisories, empty browser cache, etc.
+There is extra handy things like emptying the trash, cleaning /var/tmp and /tmp, checks the system for compliance with Gentoo Linux Security Advisories, removing packages with no parent or are obselete, etc.

 How to use
 ====